Part of the alternative

 Also excellent compilations of Zambian popular music, covering the 60s & 70s, the 80s, and kalindula by Brian Chilala & Ngoma Sazu from 2004-’08.
 The sub-continent of central, eastern and southern Africa is abundant with great music.

-Forgotten jazz — two albums long overdue: 'The Late Great Phil Seamen', a selection of highlights from between 1953 and '72, and 'On The Way', by Gijs Hendriks Quartet with guests Slide Hampton, Sonny Grey, Raul Burnet, recorded in 1975 and '76.
+Forgotten jazz — three albums long overdue: 'The Late Great Phil Seamen', a selection of highlights from between 1953 and '72, 'On The Way', by Gijs Hendriks Quartet with guests Slide Hampton, Sonny Grey, Raul Burnet, recorded in 1975 and '76, and a duo cd with the legendary recluse pianist Arend Nijenhuis.

 And then there are 12 albums of Michael Baird’s own music — called ‘voodoo-jazz’ by a German journalist years ago, mixing African and European concepts, also termed in the press as ‘pleasantly irksome’, ‘original down to its innermost fibre’, and ‘disarmingly idiosyncratic’.